Cognigy/Documentation/docs/en/docs/ai/endpoints/genesys.md

 ### (Optional) Activate AI Copilot

-If you want to use [AI Copilot](../../ai-copilot/overview.md) and [Genesys Notification Forwarder](https://developer.genesys.cloud/notificationsalerts/notifications/notifications-apis) within the Genesys integration, create credentials on the Genesys side and configure the **Copilot** settings in the Endpoint.
+If you want to use [AI Copilot](../../ai-copilot/overview.md) and [Notifications APIs](https://developer.genesys.cloud/notificationsalerts/notifications/notifications-apis) within the Genesys integration, create credentials on the Genesys side and configure the **Copilot** settings in the Endpoint.

 #### Create Credentials